Temperatures in Death Valley rose to 54.4 degrees C on Sunday, hottest recorded air temperature on Earth- Technology News, Firstpost

 "You feel the heat and it's like walking into an oven and the heat is just all around you," she added.

-As per Weather.com, Death Valley has reached 129 degrees Fahrenheit seven times in its records starting from 1911 to most recently on 1 July 2013, according to NOAA's ACIS database.
+As per Weather.com, Death Valley has reached 53.8 degrees Celsius (129 degrees Fahrenheit) seven times in its records starting from 1911 to most recently on 1 July 2013, according to NOAA's ACIS database.

-The report adds that as per the World Meteorological Organization, the highest temperature recorded anywhere in the Eastern Hemisphere was 131 degree Fahrenheit in Kebili, Tunisia, on 7 July 1931.
+As per the WMO, the highest temperature recorded anywhere in the Eastern Hemisphere was 131 degrees Fahrenheit in Kebili, Tunisia, on 7 July 1931.

 Find latest and upcoming tech gadgets online on Tech2 Gadgets.
 Get technology news, gadgets reviews & ratings.
 Popular gadgets including laptop, tablet and mobile specifications, features, prices, comparison.